kanekomasahiro/Re-ranking/README.md

 We use Viterbi algorithm to optimally re-rank translated candidates on document-level.
 We use translated candidates as nodes and score path with Quick-Thought.
 We can score path considering a whole document.
+We use softmax function in training and sigmoid function in inference.

 ## Experiment setting
-- We use TED corpus (ja-en) for experiments. (https://wit3.fbk.eu/)
+- We use TED corpus [TED corpus](https://wit3.fbk.eu/) (Japanese-English) for experiments.
 - TED train corpus is document corpus but I train MT model by sentence-level to check our proposed method effect.
 - We use TED dev corpus for transfer learning of reranker.
-500文だけ分割してdevとして使う
+420文だけ分割してdevとして使う
   - train: 0.2M
   - dev: 9k
   - test: 2.6k